Create a Signal Flow

 Before creating a signal flow, it is necessary to complete the following configurations.

-• Once you have created the signal flow, the next steps involves tuning and analyzing the signal flow.
+• Once you have created the signal flow, the next steps involve tuning and analyzing the signal flow.
 To analyze the signal flow according to your specific requirements, you need to configure the analyzer settings.
 The analysis can be performed using the IVP RTA window.
-For more details on IVP RTA settings, refer Real Time Analyzer User Guide.
+For more details on IVP RTA settings, refer to Real Time Analyzer User Guide.

-If you are running a virtual device select WIN32(legacy) or WIN64 (IVP and VST3).
+If you are running a virtual device, select WIN32(legacy) or WIN64 (IVP and VST3).

 Not matching core types will cause issues on your device (virtual and real).